n8henrie/fauxmo/README.md

 The Amazon Echo is able to control certain types of home automation devices by voice.
 Fauxmo provides emulated Belkin Wemo devices that the Echo can turn on and off by voice, locally, and with minimal lag time.
-Currently these Fauxmo devices can be configured to make requests to an HTTP server or to a [Home Assistant](https://home-assistant.io) instance via [its Python API](https://home-assistant.io/developers/python_api/) and only require a JSON config file for setup.
+Currently these Fauxmo devices can be configured to make requests to an HTTP server such as [Home Assistant](https://home-assistant.io) or to run other commands locally on the device and only require a JSON config file for setup.

 As of version v0.4.0, Fauxmo uses several API features and f-strings that require Python 3.6+.
 I highly recommend looking into